List of Di-Gata Defenders characters: The Healer (Brackus)

-In "The Healer", Brackus escapes the Dark Realm, but suffers from amnesia.
-He has no memory of his days with the Order of Infinis or how he escaped from the Dark Realm.
+Brackus (voiced by Juan Chioran) is a mysterious healer who is introduced in the episode "The Healer", where he escapes the Dark Realm, but suffers from amnesia, losing his memories of his time with the Order of Infinis or how he escaped from the Dark Realm.
 He employs himself as the mysterious healer that Doku talks about.
-He carries a stone with a new sigil engraved on it.
-He can use it for healing, like he did to cure Seth of the Festering Maggots and the baby.
-Or as a weapon, which he used to save the Defenders from Abborantus.
-Rion is the only person who trusts Brackus in his healer persona, while the rest of the Defenders don't because of his past.
-More recently, the deal he had with Si'i.
-He had commissioned him to create a guardian that could rival the power of the Defenders and destroy them.
+He carries a stone with a new sigil engraved on it, which he can use for both healing, like he did to cure Seth of the Festering Maggots and the baby, or as a weapon, which he used to save the Defenders from Abborantus.
+Rion is the only person who trusts Brackus in his healer persona, while the rest of the Defenders do not because of his past.
+He makes a deal with Si'i, commissioning him to create a guardian that could rival the power of the Defenders and destroy them.
+He later regains his memories after claiming Darkviper, but hides this from the Defenders.

-He later regains his memories after claiming Darkviper from Cole, a twisted version of Anaconduit, but he hides them from the Defenders.
-He saves Seth from being pulled in by the guardian creature that was guarding Brim.
-He also tried to use his Aqua Stones to stop Malco and Flinch's boat from getting away, but fails and makes it worse.
-When they reach the mountains, he abandons the Defenders under an avalanche to confront with Malco and Flinch.
-He reveals his true colors to only them, saying that he wants to become RaDos' Supreme Overlord by destroying Nazmul in his weakened state.
-He ends up almost sacrificing his life by grabbing the Nova Stone, sealing away its power so Nazmul couldn't feed off it.
-Which allowed Seth to deliver the final blow before Rion had his power drained.
-When battling Atagor-atm, Seth told Brackus to remove the stone in his hand forcefully.
-Brackus takes the opportunity to use Devastation of Infinis on him, turning Seth's hand to stone.
-He later assists the Defenders in stopping Doku and his tower.
-He battles Doku and escapes when the tower was destroyed by Seth.
-He is the only one that knows that Kali disguised herself as Kara to bring the Tome of Al-Mortigar to her people, for he eavesdropped on her during one of her transmissions.